NTorname/head_track/README.md

 <h1>head_track</h1>

-this ends up in your ros workspace
+1 this ends up in your ros workspace
+2 tape aruco marker to your head

 <h2>things to do</h2>